Minerva: Reinforcement Learning with Verifiable Rewards for Cyber Threat Intelligence LLMs: Answer-Conditioned Rationale (ACR) Filtering

-In MinervaRL, answer-conditioned reasoning (ACR) generation produces, for each training prompt (unique identifier; UID) $i$, a set of $K$ rollouts $\{r_{i,k}\}_{k=1}^K$.
-We retain at most one rollout per UID as a self-distillation (SFT) target.
-Each rollout is first evaluated by the task-specific Minerva verifier, yielding a base correctness score $s_{i,k}\in[0,1]$.
-We keep only rollouts with $s_{i,k}=1$ as candidates for distillation and then apply a two-stage filtering pipeline to select a single high-quality target among the remaining rollouts.
+For each buffered training prompt with unique identifier (UID) $i$, ACR generation produces $K$ candidate traces $\{c_{i,k}\}_{k=1}^{K}$.
+MinervaRL retains at most one trace per UID for self-distillation.
+Filtering proceeds in three stages.
+First, each candidate is scored by the task-specific Minerva verifier, yielding a correctness score $s_{i,k}\in[0,1]$; only candidates with $s_{i,k}=1$ are considered for distillation.
+Second, verifier-correct candidates pass through heuristic filters that remove leakage and low-quality generations.
+Third, the remaining candidates are scored by a lightweight TextCNN quality classifier, and the highest-scoring eligible trace is selected.

-\paragraph{Heuristic filtering.} We filter out rollouts that exhibit leakage or low-quality generation artifacts using four checks: (i) \emph{explicit leakage cues}, detected by a curated list of phrases and regex patterns indicating direct references to labels or provided answers; (ii) \emph{insufficient reasoning}, where the reasoning portion (all lines except the final answer line) has fewer than 100 characters; (iii) \emph{low semantic grounding}, where the Jaccard overlap is below $0.05$ between reasoning tokens and the concatenation of the task description plus label reference (computed over lowercased alphanumeric tokens, with ID-like tokens removed); and (iv) \emph{degenerate responses}, detected using repetition heuristics applied only when the response length is at least 30 tokens.
-Degeneracy checks include $n$-gram repetition thresholds (reject if $\mathrm{rep}_3\ge 0.70$ or $\mathrm{rep}_4\ge 0.75$), repeated-window checks (window size 24, stride 12; reject on exact window repeats or if 3-gram Jaccard similarity is $\ge 0.9$ across non-overlapping windows), and near-duplicate sentence checks (within a 6-sentence window, considering sentences with at least 6 words; reject if SequenceMatcher similarity is $\ge 0.75$).
-Candidates that pass all heuristic checks are forwarded to an ML-based quality filter.
+\paragraph{Heuristic filters.} We apply four heuristic checks before the ML filter.
+The leakage filter rejects candidates containing curated phrases or regex patterns that directly refer to provided labels, references, or ground-truth answers.
+The reasoning-length filter rejects candidates whose reasoning portion, excluding the final answer line, contains fewer than 100 characters.
+The grounding filter rejects candidates whose reasoning has Jaccard overlap below $0.05$ with the task description plus label reference, computed over lowercased alphanumeric tokens after removing ID-like tokens.
+Finally, the degeneracy filter rejects repetitive responses when the response has at least 30 tokens.
+Degeneracy checks include $n$-gram repetition thresholds, repeated-window checks, and near-duplicate sentence checks.
+Specifically, we reject if $\mathrm{rep}_3\ge 0.70$ or $\mathrm{rep}_4\ge 0.75$; if repeated windows of size 24 and stride 12 are exact matches or have 3-gram Jaccard similarity at least $0.9$; or if sentences within a 6-sentence window have SequenceMatcher similarity at least $0.75$ when both sentences contain at least 6 words.
+These thresholds apply only to the heuristic repetition checks; the TextCNN acceptance threshold is $\tau_q=0.5$.